2007 Solomon Islands earthquake: Aftermath

 Francis Billy Hilly, the MP for Simbo Island where 10 people died, said on 8 April that those who had previously resisted resettlement away from the island's active volcano were reconsidering their options.
 The national government may also relocate islanders away from low-lying areas pending a review of long-term rehabilitation and disaster preparedness plans.
 The Australian government announced that a network of five tsunami warning buoys will be deployed along its Pacific coast, with two buoys stationed in the Papua New Guinea/Solomon Islands area.
+In 2017 the United Nations Development Programme (UNDP) carried out a program called "Strengthening School Preparedness for Tsunami" that focused on enhancing coastal community resilience, particularly after the 2007 Solomon Islands tsunami.